 During the winter months, there’s nothing better than a good bowl of hot soup.
-I love that soups are both nourishing and filling – and that there are so many options.
+I love that soups are both nourishing and filling – and that there are so many flavor combinations.

-I will typically make baked potatoes with our dinner the night before, and make extras.
-Then the next day you can use the leftover potatoes to make a delicious and hearty soup.
-It’s actually pretty quick to make too!
+To make preparation easy, I typically make extra baked potatoes with our dinner the night before so I can refrigerate them overnight.
+Then the next day you can use the leftover potatoes to make this delicious and hearty baked potato soup.
+For some reason day old baked potatoes just have a flavor that you don’t get with fresh baked potatoes.

-- 1/4 cup all-purpose gluten free flour (I use Premium Gold)
+- 1/4 cup gluten free all purpose flour

-- 5 organic russet potatoes, baked, peeled and cubed
+- 5 russet potatoes baked, peeled and cubed

 - 2 teaspoons garlic powder